-It’s the holiday season – a time for gift giving and entertaining.
-It’s also a time in which many of us tend to spend more.
+Most people spend money every day.
 Why not get a little back in return by using a credit card with a rewards program.
-If you enroll in the right program, you could have access to the extra funds you need to make holiday spending a little easier while also earning benefits.
+If you enroll in the right program, you could have access to extra funds while also earning benefits.

 Sign up bonus